traumst/neon-chat/README.md

 - DB, at least for users

 ### User Authentication
-- Continue using your existing login system to authenticate users.
+- ~~Continue using your existing login system to authenticate users.~~
-- When a user logs in, generate a unique token for them and send it back.
+- ~~When a user logs in, generate a unique token for them and send it back.~~
-- The client should store this token and use it to authenticate the SSE connection.
+- The client should store this token and use it to authenticate the all connections.

 ### Establish SSE Connection
 - ~~When a user opens the chat, the client should initiate an SSE connection to the server.~~
-- The server should verify the user's token and if it's valid, accept the connection.
+- ~~The server should verify the user's token and if it's valid, accept the connection.~~
 - ~~SSE should include at least: ping, chat invites, incoming messages~~

 ### GUI